 Session 3A: Keeping control in your first year - Juliette Bentley

-Abstract Getting your teaching qualifications is one part of becoming a teacher,; the rest is an adventure with twists and turns and surprises.
+Abstract Getting your teaching qualifications is one part of becoming a teacher; the rest is an adventure with twists and turns and surprises.
 Your courses teach you many things but the experience of entering the workplace can sometimes feel a bit daunting.
 This session aims to equip you with a professional learning network (PLN) that will help to sustain you, continue your professional learning and help to keep you focused on your own wellbeing in addition to the wellbeing of your students.
 We will look at Twitter as a place to build your PLN.
 You will learn some of the self-care tips that many teachers use but forget to share with new teachers and we will look at some digital tools that can help you differentiate in your classroom.
 You will be provided with links to a number of resources and can ask questions that may be concerning you about this new vocation.
 Finally we will look at the place of reflective practice.
 You will leave with practical tools to help you both in and outside the classroom.

 Presenter Juliette Bentley has been teaching since 1989.
 She is a published author and has run a successful writers’ club for sixty student members who voluntarily gather for two hours after school each Friday.
 She piloted the Write The World platform and has enjoyed the wealth of opportunity it provides her young writers.
 Like Professor Robyn Ewing, she advocates a practice of teachers as writers to leverage the affordances it provides in engagement, empathy and creative dialogue between colleagues and students.
 Juliette has a great interest in mentoring new teachers, helping them to build the skills that will allow them to enjoy their vocation.